 - Check references.
 If they have a pet or have had one recently in the past – ask the name of their veterinarian and contact them.

-Please don’t abandon your pet.
-They are not better off fending for themselves.
 Companion animals are dependent on you to make a responsible decision if you can no longer care for them.
+Please use this advice to try to find a new home for your pet.

 If you are interested in surrendering your pet to the MSPCA, click here.